 It’s often said that a dull knife is more dangerous than a sharp one.
 While we’d argue all knives are dangerous in their own right, there is some truth to the old line.
 Because a dull, jagged blade doesn’t glide as easily, it has a tendency to snag and get caught in the material you’re cutting.
-When this happens, many press on, push harder, which can lead to slips, nicks, and lost digits.
-For this reason, many people keep their kitchen set sharp—but what about the knife you carry every day?
-Sharpening a pocket knife is essential, yet it’s rarely done.
+When this happens, many continue on, push harder, which can lead to slips, nicks, and lost digits.
+For this reason, many people keep their kitchen set sharp—but what about the pocket knife you carry every day?
+Sharpening your EDC knife is essential, yet it’s rarely done.
 Don’t know how to start or what to buy?
-Here’s how you sharpen a pocket knife:
+Here’s how to sharpen a pocket knife:

-Just like for your $150 Wusthof chef’s knife, there are plenty of different tools out there to help you sharpen your pocket knife—most completely unnecessary.
+Just like for your $150 Wusthof chef’s knife, there are plenty of different tools out there to help you sharpen your pocket knife.
+But most are completely unnecessary.
 Skip the $100 electric sharpeners and other expensive gadgets and opt for a sharpening stone, which is a simple number that’s tried and true.

-Now, you may have just jumped to Amazon to find a stone and been overwhelmed by the amount of options.
+Now, you may have just jumped to Amazon to find a whetstone and been overwhelmed by the number of options.
 Yes, there are a lot.
 Ceramic whetstone.
 Diamond stone.
 Sharpening surfaces in different grits.
 Just know that all these stones work (primarily) the same way.
-No matter which one you choose, you’ll be able to give your pocket knife a sharp edge.
+No matter which one you choose, they’ll all be able to sharpen your pocket knife.

 Here are a few we recommend:

 - Winco 12″ Fine/Grain Sharpening Stone (USED BELOW) – $12

 - EZE-LAP Fine Diamond Pocket Stone – $10

 - Opinel Natural Lombardi Sharpening Stone – $18